TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Dedicated server communication
+	- Advanced RCON functionality
+		- Rcon can download the log
+		- Rcon should have a reserved slot to enter in case of emergency
+		- RCON password
+		- Switch teams
+		- Restart
+		- A way to view dedicated server stats?
+	- Remember to keep the old master rcon password so that basic level rcons cannot change it

 - Automatic updater?
 	- Would also solve the problem with cache?